ticidesign/dev-notes/cs/observability.md

 - new software push is causing ACLs (Access Control Lists) to be forgotten

 Our guidance is to alert based on user impact i.e. symptoms, and not causes (within reason).

+## Observability: Metrics Terminology

+### Overview

+We’ll be going through some terminology, naming conventions, and cardinality.

+In our metrics pipeline diagram below, this page talks about part 1 where metrics are being emitted from a service.